Azure/azure-sdk-for-python/doc/scenario_base_tests.md

 ```
 Note:

-One of the most important features of `ScenarioTest` is names managements.
+One of the most important features of `ScenarioTest` is name management.
 For the tests to be able to run in a live environment and avoid name collision a strong name randomization is required.
 On the other hand, for the tests to be recorded and replay, the naming mechanism must be repeatable during playback mode.
-The `self.create_randome_name` assist the test to achieve the goal.
+The `self.create_random_name` method helps the test achieve the goal.

 The method will create a random name during recording, and when it is called during playback, it returns a name (internally it is called moniker) based on the sequence of the name request.
 The order won't change once the test is written.
-Peak into the recording file, you find no random name.
+Peek into the recording file, you find no random name.
 For example, note the names like 'clitest.rg000001', they aren't the names of the resources which are actually created in Azure.
 They're placed before the requests are persisted.
 ``` Yaml
 - request:
     body: '{"location": "westus", "tags": {"use": "az-test"}}'